 I'm already starting to drift off topic, so lets get back to it.
 Drafting is one of the easiest ways to save time and energy in the swim.
 If you can draft faster swimmers, you'll swim quicker, if you draft someone the same pace as you, you'll use much less energy than normal.
 Here's some things to think about:

 1. A large pack can create a large draft, so swim behind a large pack!
 The issue here is that the water will feel rough/choppy and you will feel as though your stroke technique is faltering (you can't maintain a 'smooth & gliding' stroke in rough water).
 It's important to understand that even if it feels as though your stroke is faltering, you'll still be moving faster.
-Forget technique and focus on drafting.
+Forget technique, relax, swing your arms over and focus on drafting.

 2. If you're used to swimming on your own, you're more likely to move away from the pack to find your own water.
 This is the slowest option, move back into the main pack.

 3. Ideally you need to find the perfect pair of feet and get as close as you can.
 If they are swimming straight, let them tow you round the course.
 DON'T keep jabbing their feet, it's bloody irritating!!
 It may feel extremely easy behind someone, so control your speed to prevent yourself constantly jabbing them.
 Many people feel the urge to overtake as the pace feels so easy, when they try to do this, they realise they can't swim fast enough to get past.